TIE KNOTS THE FUN AND EASY WAY

 Recurring requests for a version on a disk came from scout troops, fire departments, search and rescue teams, and people with slow internet connections.
 To meet this demand we created Grog LLC: son David provided programming expertise; and son Martin provided his graphic design experience.
 Even before the disk was available we had a lengthy order list.
 And then, just as we had completed the disk, we started getting requests for a download version.
 We produced two versions, one for Macs and another for Windows, both of which are popular.
 The disk has been discontinued.

-The newest sections added are Arborist's Knots and Surgical Knots.
-The latter was part of a long term plan but was also stimulated by our research which showed that the Constrictor Knot made the best Ligature.
+More recent sections include the Arborist's Knots and Surgical Knots, the latter stimulated by our research which showed that the Constrictor Knot made the Best Ligature.

 Three Partners' Websites